niklasbuschmann/contrast/students.md

 ---
-title:
+title: Research is Fun!
 permalink: "/students/"
 layout: page
 ---

-I am looking for motivated students who are interested in interactive technology design and development, healthcare, and mental wellbeing to join our research team.
+I am looking for motivated students who are passionate about people, interactive and collaborative technologies, healthcare, and mental wellbeing to join our research team.

 ## Current Students